 The day starts with breakfast at 8am.
 Our ride leaders show up around 9 to load the trailers.
 We depart at 9:30am each day.
 We are typically home around 6pm, which makes having dinner on the table an amazing thing.
 While some rides require riders to be 'all in' there will be plenty of days where riders can control the amount of riding they do, or even catch a bus or train back to the chalet early.

 Are there days off the bike?

 While we don't have formal 'off days', riders are welcome to take one at any point.
 There is a lot to do in the area other than riding.
 The trips feel long in terms of riding.
 6 days might not sound like much, but everyone is pretty knackered by the last day.

 Download Google Translate.
 It’s an amazing tool for communication, as well as for reading foreign languages.
 Simply point your phone at text in any language and you will see it in English.
 (Amazing and a little eerie!)
 This helps for everything from doing laundry to reading road signs to knowing what’s in the food you are buying in the store or off a menu.
 It’s also a great tool for learning some French.

 The fine print:

 Cancellation Policy: All Tours are fully refundable until December 1, 2018.
-Riders canceling between December 2, 2018 and February 1 , 2019 will receive a 50% refund (of total trip price).
-No refunds after February 1, 2019.
+Riders canceling between December 2 and February 1 will receive a 50% refund (of total trip price).
+No refunds after February 1.
 If you are on one of our payment plans, your card will be continue to be charged until the trip is paid in full.
 No exceptions.
-For 2019 travel insurance is required.
+Travel insurance is required.
 Purchase your trip protection through World Nomads to protect your investment.
 Insurance is inexpensive and covers you for more than just the purchase of your trip.